ianmcook/ExecNode-presentation-2021/PRESENTATION.md

 ???

+Both of these are single chunk- if you've got a column of 1k float32s then that will be stored in a single contiguous buffer of 4kBytes.

 - arrow::compute::ExecBatch is intended to be an extremely lightweight chunk of data, cheaply transmissible along edges of a compute graph.
 They support columns which are Scalars (a single literal value) in addition to Arrays, and carry execution-relevant sidecar properties like a guaranteed-true-filter for Expression simplification and a SelectionVector indicating delayed filtration.
 - arrow::RecordBatch is an abstract base class.
 Although there is currently only one implementation (SimpleRecordBatch) there may eventually be fancier ones, such as one which lazily materializes its columns.
 It is much less cheap. arrow::Tables are also abstract base classes with the same motivation and unlike batches their columns are not required to be a single chunk of array.